kianryan/kianryan.github.io/_posts/2012-09-02-gvim-on-ubuntu-running-in-fullscreen.md

 ## Window Background

-The problem in the bottom right is down to the gtk background leaking over, since gVim&#8217;s window size calculation is based on the number of lines displayed.
+The problem in the bottom right is down to the gtk background leaking over, since gVim’s window size calculation is based on the number of lines displayed.
 The maths makes sense, but it is still an affront to the eyes.
 A small addition to the .gtkrc-2.0 file resolves this:

 <pre class="brush: plain; title: ; notranslate" title="">style "vimfix" {
   bg[NORMAL] = "#1d1d1d" # Set the background to your vim theme background.